shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 l - YOLOv5l -> 'large'
 x - YOLOv5x -> 'extra large'
 The yolov5 github specifies the quantitative differences between the models, but basically, as the model gets larger, it will become slower, but perform better.
 See this link for specifications: https://github.com/ultralytics/yolov5#pretrained-checkpoints.
 It is reccomended to use the medium size model, as this is the model investigated in this report.

+After training is completed, the yolov5 library outputs results to yolov5_LC/runs/train/exp_.
+This includes a matrix of graphs that report losses and other metrics such as mAP, as well as some examples of the trained model's implementation on the training and validation set, and some reports on data distribution.

+After testing is completed, distribution bar graphs will be saved to the test_out directory, and information regarding test set P, R, mAP, average IOU and classification will be printed to terminal.
+There will also be additional distribution information, as well as implementation examples on the test set outputted to the yolov5_LC/runs/val/exp_ directory.

 ### Inference
 In order to deploy the trained model, predict.py is available. predict.py contains the Predictor class, and a Predictor_Example_Use() function, which shows the user how to load the model, and produce and visualise object detection/classification on a single image.
 It also shows the user how to visualise comparisons between predicted and labelled object detection/classification and how to use utils_lib to compute IOU and find if the classification is correct (if the user wishes to run comparisons on labelled sets).
 To run this function simply enter the following command in terminal: